dysemjay/dys-server-guide/guide.md

 1. Count large scale changes, usually affecting many sections.
 These should majorly alter the content of the guide.
 2. Count major changes.
 These might be adding, removing, or otherwise rewriting substantial portions of sections.
 3. Count minor changes.
 These might be to correct typographical errors, or to make other localized changes.

+V2.0.1 1-25-2017

+* Describe default hostname displayed in the server browser.
+* Describe character limit for hostname in the server browser.

 V2.0.0 12-9-2016